Chakravyuha (1983 film): Plot

 Amarnath aka Amar is an educated-young man, who has not received any qualified job as all positions force him to compromise his morals.
-A new politician, Shankarappa promises an end to corruption, but gets disrespected by the crowd, who pelts stones at him.
-Amar rescues him where Shankarappa is impressed and trains Amar to be a cop.
+A new politician, Shankarappa promises an end to corruption, but gets disrespected by the crowd, who pelt stones at him.
+Amar rescues him and Shankarappa is impressed and trains Amar to be a cop.
 Amar completes his IPS exam where he is posted as an ACP and serves the state honestly.
 Amar meets Asha, who is the only daughter of multi-millionaire businessman, Seetharam.
-The two fall for each other where their relationship is accepted by Seetharam, after Shankarappa's insistence.
-Amar discovers a crime network that includes Shankarappa as well as Seetharam and is made as a pawn in syndicate's crimes.
+The two fall for each other, and their relationship is accepted by Seetharam, after Shankarappa's insistence.
+Amar discovers a crime network that includes Shankarappa as well as Seetharam and is made as a pawn in the syndicate's crimes.

-Amar is blackmailed into collaborating with them as they show him a pic where Amar had giving the briefcase to Seetharam's partner, where he reveals that the partner is actually an international smuggler named Koya-Koya Hatachi aka Richard Louis.
-Amar is assigned to retrieve diamonds from Richard Louis and also save him from police by Seetharam.
+Amar is blackmailed into collaborating with them as they show him a pic where Amar is giving a briefcase to Seetharam's partner, where he reveals that the partner is actually an international smuggler named Koya-Koya Hatachi aka Richard Louis.
+Amar is assigned to retrieve diamonds from Richard Louis and also save him from the police by Seetharam.
 With no choice, Amar does the job, but kills Richard Louis and gets immensely popular with the public.
 Inspector Pratap, who is Amar's colleague issues a warrant to search Amar's house by the orders from the commissioner Lakshman Rao.
 Prathap knows that Amar has retrieved the diamonds from Richard Louis, but he is unable to find the diamonds because Amar hides the diamonds inside the first-aid bandages.

 Asha misunderstands Amar to be corrupt and leaves him, along with their new-born child.
 Heartbroken at the separation, Amar resigns from the police force.
 Amar files for a nomination in the elections at Shankarappa's insistence and becomes the CM with the network's support as they form the government with their syndicate members.
 During the cabinet meeting, Amar smuggles out a machine gun and reveals his intentions to massacre everyone for the country's welfare.
 Amar kills all of them, including Seetharam and Shankarappa.
-Asha learns about Seetharam's misdeeds and the blackmail where Asha reconciles with Amar.
-Amar surrenders to the police for his crimes and is arrested where the crowd walks back to the police vehicle, who demands that Amar should be released.
+Asha learns about Seetharam's misdeeds and the blackmail.
+Asha reconciles with Amar.
+Amar surrenders to the police for his crimes and is arrested; the crowd walks back to the police vehicle and demands that Amar should be released.

 Cast

 Soundtrack

 The music was composed by Shankar–Ganesh, with lyrics by Chi.
 Udaya Shankar.
 All the songs composed for the film were received extremely well, especially "Chali Chali" and the title song are considered as evergreen songs.
 The song "Nija Heluvenu Amma" was adapted from "Toothpaste Irukku", which was composed by the duo for the Tamil film Ranga.
+The song "Chali Chali" was adapted from the song "Suno Suno Meri Ye Kahani Suno" from Bappi Lahiri's 1982 album Superuna.